Pros and cons of moving to Valencia

 EU citizens can obtain a European Health Insurance Card (EHIC) before arrival in Spain and this will allow them access to free national health services.
 However, many people recommend private health insurance for specialists.

 - CON: Private clinics are expensive

 There are lots of private clinics across the city, but the downside to using one of these is that a patient can end up paying a high price if they don't have health insurance.

 Getting around in Valencia

 + PRO: Getting around is easy

 Valencia is a fairly small city, making it very accessible.
-It has an underground metro system that covers all of the city and beyond, and a tram which covers the north-western areas of the city.
+It has an underground metro system that covers all of the city and beyond, and a tram that covers the north-western areas of the city.
 Valencia is also extremely bicycle-friendly and new cycle lanes are constantly popping up all around the city.
-Public transport is also very reasonable cost-wise.
+Public transport is also very reasonably priced.